Tessellation Localized Transfer learning for nonparametric regression

 \subsection{Estimation of the transfer function under an oracle tessellation}

-In this section, we study the estimation error of the transfer function in an oracle setting where the true tessellation $H^\star=\{\cA_\ell^\star:\ell\in[L^\star]\}$ satisfying Assumption~\ref{Ass:transfer_function} is assumed to be known.
+In this section, we study the estimation error of the transfer function in an oracle setting corresponding to the \nameref{subsec:well-specified}, where the true tessellation $H^\star={\cA_\ell^\star:\ell\in[L^\star]}$ satisfying Assumption~\ref{Ass:transfer_function} is assumed to be known.
+This assumption allows us to focus exclusively on the statistical complexity of estimating the transfer map, abstracting away from the additional error induced by tessellation selection.
 This assumption allows us to focus exclusively on the statistical complexity of estimating the transfer map, abstracting away from the additional error induced by tessellation selection.
 The transfer function admits the cellwise representation

 Accordingly, for each $\ell\in[L^\star]$ we consider the regression model